top of page

 Treatment of Tooth Infection

-When suffering from any of the above symptoms, it’s crucial to address the infection quickly and manage the pain and discomfort.
+When experiencing any of the above symptoms, it’s crucial to address the infection promptly and manage pain and discomfort.
 Treatments include:

 Antibiotics

-To treat the infection, reduce inflammation, and prevent the spread of bacteria, your dentist may prescribe an antibiotic.
+To treat the infection, reduce inflammation, and prevent bacterial spread, your dentist may prescribe an antibiotic.
 Common antibiotics include:

 • Amoxicillin